robertmartin8/ReasonableDeviations/_notes/oop.md

 - In general, we should minimise the work done by the constructor.
 - If no constructor is defined, Java generates a blank **default constructor** with no arguments.
 The fields all get set to the 'zero' value for the type, e.g 0 for int, "" for string.

 The **prototype** of a function refers to the function name, arguments, and return types.
 Functions can be be **overloaded** to support different arguments (possibly with a different return type) – this also applies to the constructor.
 However, choosing between overloaded functions is static, i.e it happens at compile time.
+The JVM chooses the most specific method when resolving overloads.

 When state is more logically associated with a class than an object, we can make a **static field** (same as class variable in python).
 These are most suited to class-related constants.